 APS IH / August 2010

-APS and HHSC Guardianship Services work together on guardianship referrals and participate in the joint staffing process to promote positive outcomes for mutual clients.
+APS and HHSC Office of Guardianship Services (OGS) work together on guardianship referrals and participate in the joint staffing process to promote positive outcomes for mutual clients.

 APS determines the validity of allegations of abuse, neglect, and financial exploitation, and arranges for protective services.
-HHSC Guardianship Services determines if guardianship services are appropriate and arranges for those services.
+HHSC OGS determines if guardianship services are appropriate and arranges for those services.

 Denial of Guardianship Referral

-If the outcome of the assessment is that HHSC Guardianship Services does not believe guardianship is appropriate, the APS supervisor coordinates with the HHSC supervisor to schedule a joint staffing meeting to review alternatives.
+If the outcome of the assessment is that HHSC OGS does not believe guardianship is appropriate, the APS supervisor coordinates with the HHSC OGS supervisor to schedule a joint staffing meeting to review alternatives.

-See Appendix 4000-3: Joint Staffing Process for DFPS Referrals to HHSC Guardianship Services.
+See Appendix 4000-3: Joint Staffing Process for DFPS Referrals to HHSC Office of Guardianship Services.

 APS IH / May 2011